10 Best High Quality Stocks Insiders Are Buying for December 2025

 Risk Factors

-- Legacy business drag on overall growth
+- Legacy business revenue decline offsetting new segment growth

 | Metric | Value |